easy-graph/Easy-Graph/README.rst

 The conda package is no longer updated or maintained.

-If you've installed `easygraph` this way before, please uninstall it with `conda` and install it with `pip`.
+If you've installed `EasyGraph` this way before, please uninstall it with `conda` and install it with `pip`.

-If prebuilt `easygraph` wheels are not supported for your platform (OS / CPU arch, check `here <https://pypi.org/simple/python-easygraph/>`_), you can build it locally this way:
+If prebuilt `EasyGraph` wheels are not supported for your platform (OS / CPU arch, check `here <https://pypi.org/simple/python-easygraph/>`_), you can build it locally this way:

 .. code:: bash